 (Mortar and pestle is a two-piece kitchen tool that dates back thousands of years and it's perfect for for making a spice paste or for grinding whole spices.)

-3. Add in the other ingredients and mix well.
+3. Add the other ingredients to the cabbage bowl and mix well.

 4. Add the gochugaru paste into the cabbage-apple mixture and mix well.